ec-europa/europa-component-library/src/website/src/pages/ec/components/button/docs/usage.md

 # Primary Button

-Primary button is designed for user to perform the most important task in a web page.
+Primary button is designed for users to perform the most important task in a web page.
 The visual design is more distinguishable from the secondary button.

 ## Do's

-- make sure the button‘smicrocopy represents the action such as “Submit“ or “Register“
+- make sure the button‘s microcopy represents the action such as “Submit“ or “Register“
 - use an icon only when it is necessary

 ## Don'ts